100mslive/web-sdks/README.md

 ## Web sdks

-This monorepo will contain all packages required to integrate 100ms on web
+This monorepo contains all the packages required to integrate 100ms on web

 ## Before doing any code change please take time to go through the [guidelines](./DEVELOPER.MD) line by line.